infinitepower18/CatalystDetect/README.md

 [Download latest version](https://github.com/infinitepower18/CatalystDetect/releases/latest)

 Requires macOS 11.0 or higher.
+Runs on both Intel and Apple Silicon.

+This app requires the command line tools to be installed.
+If you don't have them installed, you will be prompted to install it upon launching the app.